The Nevers exclusive interview with Laura Donnelly and Ann SkellyMay 10 | 3 min read

 7 Questions with… The Secret Garden’s Isis Davis: 'I feel beyond proud to be the first non-white actress to play Martha on screen'

-Isis Davis talks exclusively to BT.com about playing Martha and working with Julie Walters and Colin Firth in the new adaptation of The Secret Garden coming soon to Sky Cinema.
+Isis Davis talks exclusively to BT.com about playing Martha and working with Julie Walters and Colin Firth in the new adaptation of The Secret Garden on Sky Cinema.

 Isis Davis has appeared in TV shows including Casualty, EastEnders and Silent Witness, but the actress and writer is set for her biggest and most exciting role yet in the 2020 remake of The Secret Garden film.